smcclab/smc-course/_resources/02-tools.md

 {:.info-box}

 If you're having trouble getting things working on your machine, ask for help in the `#techsupport` channel on Teams.
-If there's a deadline approaching, don't leave it to the last minute.

 ## Laptop